 - Jury deliberation and verdict

-While your case may be over at this point, even if the jury ruled in your favor, the defense could appeal the case and ask a higher court to reconsider the verdict.
-Before you receive compensation, your attorney must first pay any agencies that have legal claim to some of the damages awarded.
+The defense could appeal the case and ask a higher court to reconsider the verdict, even if the jury ruled in your favor.
+Before you receive compensation, your attorney must first pay any agencies that have a legal claim to some of the damages awarded.
 After that, you will receive a check and the money is yours to keep.

 Congratulations!
 You have reached the end of your journey and your personal injury lawsuit is now over.
-You’ve navigated a complex litigation process, after many twists and turns, under the guidance of a trustworthy attorney whose expert decision-making skills have delivered you the justice you deserve.
-You had one opportunity, acted quickly, prepared yourself, remained focused, and battled through it.?
+After a long and complicated legal battle, you finally have the outcome you wanted, thanks to your great lawyer.
+You had one opportunity, acted quickly, prepared yourself, remained focused, and battled through it.